Deep Regression for Repeated Measurements: Introduction

-\item We derive the non-asymptotic upper bound on the prediction error using fully connected neural networks (and also regression splines as a by-product) when the true function belongs to the H\"older space with smoothness index $s\in \mathbb{R}_{+}$ (not necessarily an integer), as well as the matching minimax lower bound. \begin{enumerate}[(i)] \item We show that, for H\"older smoothness index $s\in \mathbb{R}_{+}$ and dimension $d\in \mathbb{Z}_{+}$, the optimal convergence rate is nearly $n^{-1}+(nm)^{-2s/(2s+d)}$ up to some logarithmic factors.
-This result coincides with existing conclusions in classical nonparametric regression, e.g., when $m=1$ for cross-sectional setting \citep{stone1980}, or $d=1$ for univariate integer smoothness Sobolev space \citep{cai2011optimal} in repeated measurements.
+\item We derive the upper bound on the prediction error using fully connected DNNs (and also regression splines as a by-product) when the true function belongs to the H\"older space, as well as the matching minimax lower bound.
+It follows that a phase transition phenomenon occurs for DNN estimators, which reveals the impact of dimensionality on the convergence rate in a discrepant way with cross-sectional models. \item To circumvent the curse of dimensionality, we study several representative low intrinsic-dimensional structures, including the hierarchical composition model, low dimensional input and anisotropic H\"older smoothness, and analyze the minimax optimal rates and phase transition phenomena, respectively.
+We also develop some new results having their own merits even for cross-sectional settings, for example, representing the hierarchical composition model to allow the smoothness smaller than one and deriving a new approximation result for anisotropic H\"older smooth functions. \end{enumerate}

-\item It follows that a phase transition phenomenon occurs for DNN estimators, which reveals the impact of dimensionality on the convergence rate in two folds.
-First, since the transition occurs at $m \asymp n^{d / 2s}$, a higher dimension $d$ requires an exponentially growing number of repeated measurements to reach the so-called parametric rate $n^{-1}$ that cannot be further improved.
-Second, when the subjects are sparsely sampled, the rate $(nm)^{-2s/(2s+d)}$ would be rather slow when the dimension $d$ is relatively large compared to smoothness $s$, hence the curse of dimensionality behaves similarly to the cross-sectional regression with $nm$ independent observations and implies the advantage of pooling estimation. \end{enumerate}

-\item To circumvent the curse of dimensionality, we study several representative low intrinsic-dimensional structures, e.g., hierarchical composition model, anisotropic H\"older smoothness and manifold, based on fully connected neural networks with flexible shapes for repeated measurements. \begin{enumerate}[(i)] \item We represent the hierarchical composition model \citep{kohler2021rate} with a tree structure for dimensionality and smoothness of functions at each level, and obtain a new approximation result that allows the analysis when the H\"older smoothness of some sub-function is smaller than one.
-The choices of depth and width become more flexible thanks to the new approximation result, and a new lower bound proof is provided accordingly.

-\item We also derive a new approximation result for anisotropic H\"older smooth function. then the error bound and accordingly the convergence rate of $n^{-1}+(nm)^{-2\tilde{s}/(2\tilde{s}+d)}$ (up to logarithmic factors) are derived and matched by the minimax lower bound, where $\tilde{s}$ is the harmonic mean of smoothness in each direction.
-The results illustrate that the DNN estimator is adaptive to low complexity structures specified by coordinates, where $\tilde{s}$ can be much larger than $s$ given highly anisotropic smoothness.

-\item Lastly, we consider the situation when the predictor is supported on a low intrinsic dimension set, and alleviate the curse of dimensionality by assuming that $\x$ is supported on manifold.
-The convergence rate is shown to depend on the intrinsic dimension instead of the input dimension, which suggests an exponential acceleration.
-We also discuss more general settings and point out the challenge in approximation theory that calls for further study. \end{enumerate}